 The Best Polish for Longevity

 Picking the right polish is a game-changer.
 Not every bottle can handle summer’s heat, water, and sand.
-Gel polishes are the champs, curing under UV light for a tough, chip-resistant finish.
+Gel polishes hold up great for active folks who walk a lot or wear sandals daily, especially after 2–3 pedicures when you’ve nailed your aftercare routine.
+But if you’re constantly in chlorinated pools or pick at your nails, even gel might start lifting by week 3.
 Regular polishes can work too, but they need extra love to last.
 The right choice keeps toes popping for weeks.

 Top Picks for Best Long-Lasting Pedicure Polish